Interested in remote working?

 This can result in perpetual low-grade anxiety, where you never fully switch off and enjoy your downtime.

-It’s vital to delineate the two and stick to these boundaries, otherwise, it’s very easy to feel overworked, overstressed and burned out.
+It’s vital to delineate the two and maintain these boundaries, otherwise, it’s easy to feel overworked and overstressed.

-Perhaps one of the main dangers of working remotely is the lack of collaboration with teammates, making you feel like the unpopular kid in school.
+Perhaps one of the main dangers of working remotely is the lack of collaboration with teammates, making you feel like the unpopular child in school.

 While applications like Slack allow you to communicate with colleagues in real-time, in some respects, it’s not the same as getting face time with your work buddies.